intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 var scale = 1.0f

 # To obtain model bytes, there are several steps
-# abstract path name of the model
+# abstract path name of the model checkpoint file
 var checkpointPath: String = "/path/to/models/resnet_v1_50.ckpt"

 # length of the file in bytes